-A. FISCAL IMPACT ON STATE GOVERNMENT:
+- A. FISCAL IMPACT ON STATE GOVERNMENT: - 1.
+Revenues:

-1. Revenues:

-The \$5 administrative fee to participate in the installment payment program for UC taxes is a per year fee.
-The amount of money generated from the fee depends on the number of businesses electing to participate.
-In 2010, out of 450,000 employers, only about 5,000 elected to participate in this option (representing a total of \$127 million in UC taxes).
-However, due to the expected significant increases in the UC tax in future years, more employers may elect to participate in the installment option.
+This bill provides for a \$5 per year administrative fee to participate in the installment payment program for UC taxes.
+The revenues generated from the administrative fee depend on the number of businesses that elect to participate.
+In 2010, out of 450,000 employers, 10,342 employers elected to participate in the UC installment payment program (representing a total of \$127 million in UC taxes).
+However, due to the expected significant increases in the UC tax in future years under current law, more employers may elect to participate in the installment option.